 Comparable Top Quilts

 The Warbonnet Diamondback Quilt is a very warm, reasonably priced, very light winter quilt with a draft collar and effective side elastics.
 The construction and materials are top-notch.
-I slept in this quilt under the clear desert sky in temps around 12 degrees F and was warm enough, but I was annoyed by the attachment system popping open every time I rolled over.
-In warmer temps I have been happy to use the quilt without the straps.
-If it weren’t for the questionable pad-attachment system I would give this quilt a highly recommended rating.
-If they update this quilt in the future to have a wafer clip system used by UGQ or Enlightened Equipment, then I’d bump this rating up to highly recommended.
+I slept in this quilt under the clear desert sky in temps around 12 degrees F and was warm enough.
+In warmer temps, I have been happy to use the quilt without the straps.
+Now that Warbonnet has updated this quilt (as of July 2022) to have a wafer clip system used by UGQ or Enlightened Equipment, I’d give this quilt a highly recommended rating.

-Disclosure: Warbonnet provided a quilt for this review.
+Disclosure: Warbonnet donated a quilt for this review.